baldeosingh01/course-materials/CODE_OF_CONDUCT.md

 #### Evaluation

+Below, the term "run" should be taken to mean that the program executes without error.

 ##### Complete assignments

 * Assignments will be graded on a _completion_ basis
   * Here, "completion" means:
     * Submission is made on or before due date/time
     * Submission features working code and/or complete documentation
-      * Here, "working" should be taken to mean "run" -- it can still produce incorrect results, but must _run_
+      * Here, "working" should be taken to mean "run" -- programs can still produce incorrect results, but must _run_
       * Documentation also encompasses reflective writing
     * At least 80% of all grading "checks" satisfied

 ##### Incomplete assignments

-* Turning in _incomplete_ work will count as a ["Missing" assignment][#Missing-assignments]
+* Turning in _incomplete_ work will count as a ["Missing" assignment](#Missing-assignments)
    * "Incomplete" should be taken to mean:
      * Submission not made on or before due date/time
      * Submission does not feature "working" code and/or has incomplete documentation